jxxglcc/RMCNN/README.md

 ### Data Availability

-The BCIC-IV-2a dataset can be downloaded in the following link: [https://www.bbci.de/competition/iv/](https://www.bbci.de/competition/iv/); The OpenBMI dataset) can be downloaded in the following link: [http://gigadb.org/dataset/100542](http://gigadb.org/dataset/100542); The can be downloaded in the following link: https://gin.g-node.org/robintibor/high-gamma-dataset.
+The BCIC-IV-2a dataset can be downloaded in the following link: [https://www.bbci.de/competition/iv/](https://www.bbci.de/competition/iv/); The OpenBMI dataset) can be downloaded in the following link: [http://gigadb.org/dataset/100542](http://gigadb.org/dataset/100542); The High GAMMA dataset can be downloaded in the following link: https://gin.g-node.org/robintibor/high-gamma-dataset.